Developer manual#

 • and you want to create another release candidate, use: rc.
 If the current release is e.g. v3.6.1-rc.0, this will bump the version to v3.6.1-rc.1.

-• and changes have been made since the previous release candidate that impact the release type, use: rc-major, rc-minor, or rc-patch.
-If the current release is e.g. v3.6.1-rc.0, using rc-minor will bump the version to v3.7.0-rc.0.
+• and changes have been made since the previous release candidate that impact the release type, use: major, minor, or patch.
+If the current release is e.g. v3.6.1-rc.0, using minor will bump the version to v3.7.0-rc.0.

 • If the current release is not a release candidate: